At 11am on April 29-2026, Kevin Louth found a Snowy Plover east of the pilings near 96th St at Boundary Bay.

 On March 14th, the birds continued HERE opposite Caawidk House (Parks Canada building) viewed from HERE

-The birds continue on the river, 300m south of the Deering Bridge on March 15-16th.
+The birds continue on the river at the Deering Bridge on March 15-27th.

 ![]() |